 The 7 Ps include:

-You cannot form an effective digital marketing strategy without having a clear understanding of your businesses’ 7 Ps.
+You cannot form effective digital marketing strategies without having a clear understanding of your business’s 7 Ps.

 There is no set template or cookie-cutter approach to creating a ‘successful’ digital marketing plan.
 However, there are key steps you can take to ensuring you are creating a strategy that speaks to your target audience, uses resources and budget wisely, and ultimately generates revenue.